chandrimakumari32-hue/Heart-Disease-prediction/README.md

 The Heart Disease Prediction System is a Machine Learning application developed using Python, Scikit-learn, and Streamlit.
 It predicts the likelihood of heart disease based on a patient's medical information, such as age, blood pressure, cholesterol level, and other clinical parameters.
 The application provides a prediction along with the probability of heart disease through an easy-to-use web interface.

-Disclaimer: This application is intended for educational purposes only and should not be used as a substitute for professional medical diagnosis or medical advice.

 ##  Dataset